-Teenhology Security Thivacy interoperability mansparency Resilience FL Encryption of data dur- Data kept on local de- Compatibility with dif- Limited transparency Resilient to system fail- ing transmission and vices ferent data formats due to decentralized ures storage nature Blockchain Immutable data storage Decentralized control Ability to work across Publicly verifiable Resilient to tampering and verification different systems transactions and attacks Synergy Multiple layers of en- Data kept on local de- Compatibility with dif- Publicly verifiable Resilient to tampering, of FL and cryption and verifica- vices ferent data formats transactions attacks, and system failblockchain tion ures decentralized data sharing.
-The schematic in Fig. 4 depicts the decentralized data-sharing process in a healthcare use case, highlighting the role of federated learning and the protection against unauthorized access.
+Technology Security Privacy Interoperability Transparency Resilience FL Encryption of data dur- Data kept on local de- Compatibility with dif- Limited transparency Resilient to system fail- ing transmission and vices ferent data formats due to decentralized ures storage nature Blockchain Immutable data storage Decentralized control Ability to work across Publicly verifiable Resilient to tampering and verification different systems transactions and attacks Synergy Multiple layers of en- Data kept on local de- Compatibility with dif- Publicly verifiable Resilient to tampering, of FL and cryption and verifica- vices ferent data formats transactions attacks, and system failblockchain tion ures processing in our BCFL system occurs distributedly.
+Each node in the network takes on a portion of the computational load, with local data being processed at the edge, close to the data sources.
+The FL framework ensures that processing occurs locally at each node, particularly the computationally intensive model training tasks.
+This distributed processing approach is crucial for maintaining the system's integrity, ensuring data privacy, and enabling collaborative model training across various nodes.
+The local processing at the nodes is complemented by the blockchain, which provides a secure and transparent way to record and validate the model updates contributed by each node.

 Fig. 4.
-Decentralized data sharing in healthcare use case.
+Decentralized data-sharing in healthcare use case